• Skip to primary navigation

 • Put the dijon mustard in and stir through until everything is well coated.
 Season with salt and black pepper.

-2.5 tbsp Dijon mustard
+2.5 tablespoon Dijon mustard

 • Serve with vegan gravy and enjoy!